suretrust/daily-tech-journal/README.md

 lambda3.call(5)
 >> 20

+lambda3.class
+>> Proc
 ```
 From the example above, lambda raises an argument error when passed the wrong number of parameter(s).
+Also a lambda's class is `Proc`.

 #### (18-01-2020) Procs